 In the Bible (Leviticus 23) YHWH ordained seven ‘moedim’ for His people.
 YHWH’s appointed times, or ‘Moedim’ (pronounced mo-a-deem) are sacred assemblies for His people (Leviticus 23:2).

 The 4 Spring moedim teach us about God’s plan for redeeming mankind from sin and death through the Messiah.
 Christian Passover is a spring moedim; we celebrate it to remember (and personally identify with) Jesus’ sacrifice as the Lamb of God.
+The other 3 Spring moedim are:

 The 3 Autumn moedim promise how YHWH will resurrect His saints and establish the Messiah’s kingdom on the earth.